All Episodes

 We got the discrimination thing settled.

-We've gotten uh basically the glass ceiling things, uh, that problem is fixed.
+We've gotten basically the glass ceiling things.

-We'll try to create some kind of chaos and tumult in the minds of as many Americans as possible.
+They just, the drive-bys cannot let a day go by with trying to create some kind of chaos and tumult in the minds of as many Americans as possible.

-Details on that, lots of other stuff coming up right after this.
+Lots of other stuff coming up right after this.

 America's real anchor man, your guiding light through times of trouble, confusion, tumult, chaos, torture, humiliation, and even the good times.